-I'd have you do it ever; when you sing, I'd have you buy and sell so; so give alms; Pray so; and, for the ordering your affairs, To sing them too: when you do dance, I wish you A wave o' the sea, that you might ever do Nothing but that; move still, still so, and own No other function: each your doing, So singular in each particular, Crowns what you are doing in the present deeds, That all your acts are queens.
+I'd have you do it ever.
+When you sing,

+I'd have you buy and sell so, so give alms,

+Pray so; and, for the ord'ring your affairs,

+To sing them too.
+When you do dance, I wish you A wave o' th' sea, that you might ever do Nothing but that, move still, still so, And own no other function.
+Each your doing, So singular in each particular, Crowns what you are doing in the present deeds, That all your acts are queens.

+O Doricles,

-O Doricles, Your praises are too large: but that your youth, And the true blood which peeps fairly through it, Do plainly give you out an unstained shepherd, With wisdom I might fear, my Doricles, You woo'd me the false way.
+Your praises are too large.
+But that your youth, And the true blood which peeps fairly through 't, Do plainly give you out an unstained shepherd, With wisdom I might fear, my Doricles, You woo'd me the false way.

-I think you have As little skill to fear as I have purpose To put you to't.
-But, come; our dance, I pray: Your hand, my Perdita; so turtles pair

-That never mean to part.
+I think you have

+As little skill to fear as I have purpose To put you to 't.
+But, come; our dance, I pray.
+Your hand, my Perdita.
+So turtles pair That never mean to part.